V0v1kkk/WhisperVoiceInput/readme.md

 - Ensure your microphone is properly connected and set as the default input device
 - Check system permissions for microphone access
-- Verify OpenAL is properly installed and configured
+- Ensure OpenAL is installed (see OpenAL section).
+Windows symptom if missing: `System.DllNotFoundException: Could not load the dll 'openal32.dll'`

 ### Transcription Issues